hashicorp/terraform-guides/infrastructure-as-code/dynamic-aws-creds/README.md

 role = dynamic-aws-creds-producer-role
 ```

-### Step 12: "Consumer" Workspace Plan to Provision `Group` & `User` Resources
+### Step 12: "Consumer" Workspace Plan to Provision EC2 Instance

-Now we will verify the "Consumer" is not able to provision the "User" resources as it should no longer have the ability to do so based on the updates the "Producer" made to the IAM policy.
-We should expect to see the `terraform plan` fail here as the credentials generated don't have permission to provision the [`aws_iam_user`](https://www.terraform.io/docs/providers/aws/r/iam_user.html) resource.
+Now we will verify the "Consumer" is _not_ able to provision an EC2 Instance as it should no longer have the ability to do so based on the updates the "Producer" made to the IAM policy.
+We should expect to see the `terraform plan` fail here as the credentials generated don't have permission to provision the [`aws_instance`](https://www.terraform.io/docs/providers/aws/r/instance.html) resource.

 Let's try it.